pieroguerrero/pieroguerrero/README.md

 With +11 years experience as IT professional, I am specialized in Sofware Engineering with a BSc. in Computer Science and a MSc. in Project Management.

-I started my career as Software Developer, then I decided to go in the managerial path in positions such as Business Analyst, Scrum Master, Project Manager, Product Manager and Software Development Manager.
+I started my career as Software Developer, then I decided to go in the managerial path in positions such as Business Analyst, Scrum Master, Product Manager and Software Development Manager.
 However, my geek spirit called me several times so i decided to start several entrepreneurships.
 Finally, I decided to come back 100% and become Software Engineer so in the last 4 years I have been focused on improving my technical skills.

 **Currently working with:**